By Pragyansharma Polavarapu

 Then who can forget the great American

-authors-- the Wild West novels and novels
+authors-- the Wild West novels and novels dealing with American wars

-dealing with American wars with Red Indians.
-I write only from the literary point of view .We come
+with Red Indians.
+I write only from the

-across many valiant fearless Red Indians in the novels .
+fearless Red Indians in the novels .
+I can not forget the travel

-I can not forget the travel diary “Oregon Trail”(1804) the story of
+diary “Oregon Trail”(1804) the story of a military/scientific

-coast of United States ordered by the
+States ordered by the then President of

-readable book with adventurous journeys in wild territory .
+adventurous journeys in wild territory .

 I only glanced